Characterising and bounding the set of quantum behaviours in contextuality scenarios: Contextuality scenarios

-The proofs have been deferred to appendix \ref{app:proofs} for brevity.
-These observations yield a rich landscape of contextual behaviour (see Fig.~\ref{awesome}).
-Due to the fact that the Hilbert space dimension of the quantum systems remains unbounded in contextuality scenarios, evaluating the maximum value of a generic success metric over all quantum realisations, $S_\mathcal{Q}=\max_{\mathbf{p}\in \mathcal{Q}}\{S( \mathbf{p} )\}$, is a remarkably hard problem.
+The proofs have been deferred to Appendix~\ref{app:proofs} for brevity. {In Observation~\ref{NCequalsCBezPrepEq}, the fact that $\mathcal{NC}=\mathcal{Q}$ follows from Spekkens' original work \cite{spekkens2005contextuality}.
+The second part of the result, $\mathcal{Q}=\mathcal{C}$, can be seen as a generalisation (from one preparation to multiple preparations) of the fact that in a hypergraph contextuality scenario all probabilistic models trivially have a quantum realisation when one allows for POVMs, as discussed in Ref.~\cite{kunjwal2019beyond}.
+In Observation~\ref{NCequalsCLessThanThreePreps}, the fact that $\mathcal{NC}=\mathcal{Q}$ was shown for two binary measurements in Ref.~\cite{SimplePusey} and generally in Ref.~\cite{Noob70747}.
+Finally, Observation~\ref{QNotEqualsQPi} is implied by the connection between compatibility scenarios and Kochen--Specker contextuality scenarios \cite{CompatibilityToKS} (which can further be translated to generalised contextuality scenarios \cite{KStoSpekkens}), together with the fact that certain compatibility scenarios necessitate unsharp measurements \cite{JointMeasurabilityPoVm}}.
+These observations yield a rich landscape of contextual behaviours (see Fig.~\ref{awesome}).
+Due to the fact that the Hilbert space dimension of the quantum systems remains unbounded in contextuality scenarios\footnote{In general, one cannot expect to be able to bound the dimension of the quantum systems necessary for the maximal violation of a given noncontextuality inequality.
+This is due to known connections between contextuality scenarios and nonlocal scenarios \cite{LIANG20111,schmid2018contextual,PhysRevA.97.062103}, and the fact that there exist nonlocal correlations that require infinite dimensional quantum systems \cite{CS18}.}, evaluating the maximum value of a generic success metric over all quantum realisations, $S_\mathcal{Q}=\max_{\mathbf{p}\in \mathcal{Q}}\{S( \mathbf{p} )\}$, is a remarkably hard problem.
 However, internal maximisation techniques, such as the see-saw semidefinite programming method, yield efficient dimension-dependent lower bounds, $S_\mathcal{Q} \ge S_{\mathcal{Q}_L}$, for any success metric $S$.